Five Great Things I Know About Gift Baskets

 Buying products from wholesalers keeps your costs down and revenue high, right?
 That’s true, but you can find low-cost products in places outside of wholesalers.

 I walked into a Bed, Bath, and Beyond store one winter evening to find soup and stew mixes packaged attractively in clear bags and tied at the top with brown string.
-It was perfect for the season and many occasions, too (Christmas, housewarming, birthday, get well, etc.).
+It was perfect for the season and other occasions (Christmas, housewarming, birthday, get well, etc.).

 Each package was 99 cents.
 That was a superb buy, one that wasn’t offered by wholesalers, and one that excluded shipping charges (except for my travel by car to and from the store).